acocac/acocac.github.io/README.md

 ## Credits
 Inspired by existing templates in the showcase section of [Docusaurus 2](https://docusaurus.io/showcase).

-In particular, the website builds upon the layout and code of projects, communities and about pages provided by [Evan Tay](https://evantay.com/).
+In particular, the website builds upon the layout and code of projects, communities and about pages prepared by [Evan Tay](https://evantay.com/).
 The landing page is adapted from [Tinaël Devresse's personal website](https://tinaeldevresse.eu/).